 This course will try to strike a balance between reviewing basic concepts, practical algorithms, and theorems/proofs underlying important motion planning results.
-We will primarily focus on classical robot motion planning, where the geometry of the robot's stationary surroundings is known in advance.
-We also touch on topics in sensor-based motion planning in the presence of a priori unknown or poorly known geometry of the robot's surroundings.
-The course includes a lab component in which students will work with a differential drive robot to implement the algorithms covered in lecture.
+We will first focus on robot motion planning, where the geometry of the robot's stationary surroundings is known in advance.
+We also touch on topics in motion planning in the presence of a priori unknown or poorly known geometry of the robot's surroundings.